adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 - why do we need Persistent Democracy?
 - what is Persistent Democracy, and how does it work?
 - how can we actually make it happen?
+- why should Effective Altruists be especially interested?

 <!--
 persistent democracy, a broad overview